NeViRAIDE/neviraide-ui/README.md

             'RAprogramm/neviraide-ui.nvim',
             event = 'VeryLazy',
             opts = {
+                ui = {
-                hyprdots = true, -- if you want to use sync NEVIRAIDE with hyprdots themes notify = true -- if you want to use custom notifications }
+                    hyde = true, -- if you want to use sync NEVIRAIDE with hyde themes notify = true -- if you want to use custom notifications }
+            }
         },
     }